TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Rte/InTheFrontend/Introduction.rst

 .. important::

-   User input in the frontend represents in general always a security risk.
+   User input in the frontend always represents a general security risk.

-   **A Rich Text Editor might reduce this awarness** as it looks like a professional solution but in fact might increase the risk if features are enabled or included without proper handling on the server.
+   **A Rich Text Editor might reduce this awareness** because it looks like a professional solution but in fact might increase vulnerability if features are enabled or included without proper handling on the server.

    It's advised to allow only required input and to disallow any further